Faivel10/Mini-Project/README.md

 When done, the output will be in output folder with each output file named with a "parsed-" prefix and then the original sheet title.

 ## Testing:
-You can use add points to the plot.py file, and then you will get a plot with connected points that are bigger than one another, and can calculate manually where weight can be increased.
+You can use add points to the plot.py file, which will show you a plot of the lines, while increasing lines only are connected.
+You can then find manually the slowest-heviest line, the points where weight can be increased and compare it to the program output.